pboehm/django-data-migration/README.md

     pip install django-data-migration
     ```

-2. Add to INSTALLED_APPS:
+2. Add to `INSTALLED_APPS`:

     ```
     'data_migration',
     ```

+3. Run `./manage.py migrate` or `./manage.py syncdb` to create the included
+   models

-Alternatively, you can add `django-data-migration` to your requirements.txt.
+Alternatively, you can add `django-data-migration` to your `requirements.txt`.

 ## Documentation